 Price Your Drinks Smartly

-One of the easiest ways you can start is by pricing your drinks strategically.
-Set a target pour cost first, then price your drinks accordingly to achieve it.
+One of the easiest ways you can start is by pricing your drinks strategically as you design your beverage menu for profit.
+Set a target pour cost first, then set your alcohol pricing and beer pricing accordingly to achieve it.
 Here’s a handy formula to help:

 Drink Price in $ = Ingredient Cost in $ ÷ Target Pour Cost in %